deepshamenghani/guess-the-slang/README.md

 - 2+ players join via a 5-character room code.
 - Host picks a generational slang pack (Gen Alpha, Gen Z, Millennial, Gen X, Boomer, or Mixed).
 - Each turn has two stages:
   - **Pre-turn:** Host sees the upcoming word + its full definition.
 Everyone else sees a blurred card.
-Host decides whether to start the turn or skip the word.
+Host decides whether to start the turn or skip the word if its boring.
   - **Active turn:** Host clicks Start Turn → the word is revealed to all players, but only the host knows the meaning.
-The active player describes the meaning verbally; others guess.
+The active player describes the meaning verbally.
-- Host marks Correct (player scores) or Pass (next player tries the same word).
+- Host marks Correct (player scores) or Pass (next player tries the same word if the first player got it incorrect).
 30 words per game.

-It's structurally similar to Codenames or Time's Up — but designed specifically for cross-generational workplace teams.

 ---